elasticpath/elasticpath-dev/guides/How-To/commerce-extensions/create-a-multilocation-inventories-resource.md

 ## Upsert Custom API Entries

-To further simplify and optimize your data import and synchronization processes you can upsert Custom API Entries.
-Instead of first having to check whether a record exists and then deciding to create or update a Custom API Entries, you can upsert a record, if it exists it is updated, and if it doesn't, then it is inserted or created.
-This is made possible by your setting of `allow_upserts` when you [created this Custom API](/guides/How-To/commerce-extensions/create-a-multilocation-inventories-resource#create-a-new-custom-api---location-inventories).
+To further simplify and optimize your data import and synchronization processes, you can upsert Custom API Entries.
+Instead of first checking whether a record exists before deciding to create or update a Custom API Entries, you can upsert a record.
+If the record exists, it is updated; if it doesn't, it is inserted or created.
+This is enabled by setting `allow_upserts` when you [created this Custom API](/guides/How-To/commerce-extensions/create-a-multilocation-inventories-resource#create-a-new-custom-api---location-inventories).

 ```sh
 curl -X PUT "https://useast.api.elasticpath.com/v2/extensions/location-inventories/FURN-SOFA-3S-LTH-BLK-0021" \